 Xinsheng Cindy Cai

-Dr. Cai is also the quality assurance reviewer of the Center for the Knowledge Translation for Disability and Rehabilitation Research and Knowledge Translation for Employment Research Center.
+Dr. Cai is also the quality assurance reviewer of Center for the Knowledge Translation for Disability and Rehabilitation Research, Knowledge Translation for Employment Research Center, and a project funded by Patient-Centered Outcomes Research Institute to develop research fundamentals and training resources for multi-stakeholder research teams, and a subject matter expert for Patient-Centered Outcomes Research Translation Center.
 To support individuals with disabilities to obtain and maintain gainful employment, Dr. Cai leads large scale evaluation of career pathway demonstration projects in Kentucky and Virginia.
 In addition, Dr. Cai managed the development of the Adolescent Literacy Practice Guide for the Institute of Education Sciences (IES); directed the multi-year, multi-site survey study of the GE Foundation’s Developing FuturesTM in Education Initiative; led the evaluation of the Power Up What Works and Doing What Works initiative; and served as a senior advisor for the Knowledge Transfer Workshop for the Rehabilitation Services Administration.
 A What Works Clearinghouse (WWC) certified reviewer, she authored numerous WWC intervention reports.